Why Debit Spreads Beat Simple Long Options Positions

 Profiting from option trading involves the important issue of money management.
 It’s all about risk and reward – the amount of your overall capital you risk vs potential reward on each trade.
 The preferable result is for the underlying stock, commodity or whatever, to move in your anticipated direction and you take a profit.
 But what if it goes against you?

-Debit spreads cost much less than simple long positions, so if the underlying price goes against you and you have factored in at least 100 percent potential profit on each trade, you can consider averaging up or down as a way of stacking the odds in your favour.
+Debit spreads cost much less than simple long positions, so if the underlying price goes against you and you have factored in at least 100 percent potential profit on each trade, you can consider averaging up or down as a way of stacking the odds in your favor.
 This means that you take out another debit spread AFTER the stock price has moved significantly against you.
 The likelihood of a reversal is much greater and the 100 percent profit from your second trade should offset any losses on the first.
 Unless there is something fundamentally wrong with the company, most stock trade within a larger range over the long term.
-Using 'weekly' charts you can easily determine this.
+Using ‘weekly’ charts you can easily determine this.

 You can also consider buying back your original ‘sold’ position if you think the stock price might return to somewhere close to where you entered the debit spread.
 If the underlying price has initially gone against you, the OTM ‘sold’ option will rapidly decrease in value so you will profit on this leg of the transaction.
 You then add this cost to your intial debit and then wait for the ‘long’ option leg to increase in value.
 Sometimes you can make a great profit this way.
 Combine the strategy with ‘averaging down’ above and you increase your likelihood of success.